Nictiz FHIR NL STU3 Zib2017

 Incompatibility note: It has come to light that this specification deviates from the way that the HumanName datatype is normally used.
 This will be fixed in a future release.
 However, current implementations should be aware of the special considerations regarding the use of this specification.

-• Sending and recieving systems SHOULD always use the specified extensions when using this datatype.
+• Sending and receiving systems SHOULD always use the specified extensions when using this datatype.

-• Sending systems are encouraged to populate the .text element to unambigiously communicate the patient name.
+• Sending systems are encouraged to populate the .text element to unambigiously communicate the person's name.

 • Sending systems are encouraged to send either the full given names or the initials, but not both.
 This alleviates the duplication of names in .given.